 Mt.
 Crested Butte

 The town of Mt.
 Crested Butte is nestled high in the Rocky Mountains three miles north of Crested Butte.
-The small town is home to the Crested Butte Mountain Resort (CBMR) as well as residential subdivisions, condos, dining, shopping and outstanding views of the West Elk mountain range.
+The small town is home to the Crested Butte Mountain Resort (CBMR) as well as residential subdivisions, condos, dining, shopping, and outstanding views of the West Elk mountain range.
 At an elevation of nine thousand three hundred seventy-five (9,375) feet above sea level, approximately eight hundred (800) residents call Mt.
 Crested Butte home year round.
-The ski area has over fifteen hundred (1,500) skiable acres with 121 total runs, 15 lifts and a mix of beginner, intermediate and advanced runs for all abilities.
+The ski area has over fifteen hundred (1,500) skiable acres with 121 total runs, 15 lifts, and a mix of beginner, intermediate, and advanced runs for all abilities.
 At the summit, the elevation is twelve thousand one hundred and sixty-two (12,162) feet.
 The ski area offers winter and summer fun.
-The Adventure Park, located at the base area offers miniature golf, bungee trampolines, and a climbing wall as well as a tubing hill.
+The Adventure Park, located at the base area offers miniature golf, bungee trampolines, and a climbing wall, as well as a tubing hill.
 In the summer, Crested Butte Mountain Resort runs two lifts, allowing hikers and mountain bikers access to the 23 trails and over 30 miles of single track.
-The base area has a variety of restaurants and outdoor shops that are open during the winter and summer and is soon to be home to the Mt.
-Crested Butte Performing Arts Center, a 500 seat music and art venue.
+The base area has a variety of restaurants and outdoor shops that are open during the winter and summer.
 Easy access to the town of Crested Butte is available year round with the free town shuttle.

 Elk Run ~ One of Mt.
 Crested Butte’s most coveted neighborhoods, Elk Run prioritizes the seclusion of each parcel.
 Large parcels combined with mature aspen groves provide maximum privacy for the mountain homes in this neighborhood.
 Elk run owners also have access to the Gold Link Homeowners trail, providing easy access to skiing at Crested Butte Mountain Resort.